lisp-mirror/eql5-android/examples/REPL/README-1.md

 ### Entering parens

 Of course we need an easy way to enter `(` and `)`, independent from the keyboard.
-On the top right above the keyboard you find 2 buttons for this purpose (they are mentioned here because you maybe didn't notice them).
+On the top right above the keyboard you find 2 buttons for this purpose.
+Holding the `)` button will close all currently open parens.